diallo-esiea/bylc/README.md

 # Build Your Linux Containers

-Build Linux Containers environment offline from scratch based on lxc
+Build Your Linux Containers environment offline from scratch based on lxc

 ## Getting Started